OllieJones/sqlite-object-cache/readme.txt

 **No.** If you have more than one web server this doesn't work correctly.
 If you operate at that scale, use redis or some other cache server.
 (If you aren't sure whether you have a load-balanced installation, you almost certainly do not.)

+Please notice that SQLite does not work correctly if you put its files on a shared network drive (via CIFS, SMB, NFS, or some other drive sharing protocol).

 = Can I use this with the Performance Lab plugin? =

 **Yes, but** you must *activate this plugin first* before you activate [Performance Lab](https://wordpress.org/plugins/performance-lab/).
 And, you must deactivate Performance Lab before *deactivating this plugin last*.